jdart1/arasan-chess/doc/BUILD.md

 - profiled: build the chess engine using PGO
 - utils: builds utility programs including "makebook"
 - release: builds the release zip file for Windows

+Profiled builds will require that you have the network file copied into the target profile directory (win64\profile or win32\profile).

 As with the Linux Makefile, you can select the target instruction set by setting the BUILD_TYPE variable.
 For example: